Can I Transfer My Medicare and Medicaid When I Move?

 If a resident leaves and returns by midnight the same day, the nursing home can bill Medicare for the day.
 However, if the resident is gone overnight, Medicare will not compensate the nursing home for the time missed.
 If the resident wants to leave for a few days, he or she should check with the nursing home to make sure the bed can be held.
 The nursing home may charge the resident a bed-hold fee in order to keep the space available.

 If a Medicaid recipient leaves a nursing home to visit family, it is called "therapeutic leave."
 State laws regarding therapeutic leave vary widely.
 Some states will pay to hold a bed for as long as 30 days a year, while others pay nothing at all for such leave.
 Each nursing home is required to provide residents with information about their bed-hold policy before the resident leaves the facility.
 In addition, if a Medicaid recipient is absent longer than the nursing home's policy allows, federal law requires the nursing home to readmit the recipient to the first available room.
-For a list of state bed-hold policies, click here.
+For a list of state bed-hold policies, check out this online resource.

 If a nursing home gives a resident a hard time about leaving for a few days, the resident should contact his or her attorney.